 The full overview of the various data used to support site identification along with information on confidence in feature presence and extent is available in the Hatton-Rockall Basin MPA Data Confidence Assessment.
-JNCC will be adding relevant survey data for this MPA to its MPA mapper in due course.
-Some of the data for this MPA has been collected through JNCC-funded or collaborative surveys and some through other means.
+JNCC will be adding relevant survey data for this MPA to its MPA Mapper in due course.
+Some of the data for this MPA have been collected through JNCC-funded or collaborative surveys and some through other means.
 Data from these surveys provide direct evidence confirming the presence of the protected features within the site.

 Survey and data gathering